carlosperate/awesome-microbit/README.md

 - [micro:bit learning](http://www.microbitlearning.com/tag/microbit) - Blog with a section for articles showing how to use a wide selection of sensors with the micro:bit and the Arduino software.
 - [Adafruit Learn micro:bit section](https://learn.adafruit.com/category/micro-bit) - Adafruit Learning System section for the BBC micro:bit.
 - [BBC micro:bit - Kitronik University](https://www.kitronik.co.uk/blog/bbc-microbit-kitronik-university/) - A varied collection of micro:bit resources by Kitronik.
-- [Physical computing with the BBC micro:bit](http://www.teachwithict.com/physical-computing.html) - How to use different electronic components with the micro:bit.
 - [DF Robot micro:bit blog section](https://www.dfrobot.com/blog-tag-micro:bit.html) - Blog posts and articles about micro:bit from DF Robot.
 - [ElecFreaks Learn](https://www.elecfreaks.com/learn-en/) - ElecFreaks collection of experiments, tutorials and material for the micro:bit.
 - [Little Bird Guides](https://littlebird.com.au/guides/microbit) - Detailed tutorials showing how to use a wide range of sensors and accessories with the micro:bit.